 Chili and Chili Dog Bar

 Before the guests arrive, prepare a big batch of homemade chili, and allow it to simmer in your crockpot while the party goes on.
 Serve the chili in bowls along with shredded cheese and oyster crackers for the adults, and over hot dogs for the kids.
-(Of course the kids can enjoy their hot dogs plain if they'd like!)
+(Of course, the kids can enjoy their hot dogs plain if they'd like!)

 These “melting snowman” cupcakes made with marshmallows would be an adorable sweet treat to end your party!
 Simply top with candles for the birthday boy or girl!
 You can find the recipe here!

-Winter Birthday Party Favors:
+Winter Birthday Party Ideas for Favors:

 These Snowmen Oreos (created by Mommy Savers) would make a perfect winter birthday party favor!
 Especially when paired with our cute favor tag, which you are welcome to download for your own personal use.